Jeramy's Polices

 gray concrete wall inside building

-Additional Initatives
+Additional Initiatives

 More initiatives I will be putting forward:

-1. Work with County Staff to
+1. Work with County Organizations to

 1. Build more Pickleball Courts and have more Pickleball programming